Pulsar Polarization Array Limits on Ultralight Axion-like Dark Matter: PPA results and discussions

 \section{PPA results and discussions}

 The PPTA DR3~\cite{Zic:2023gta} includes the measurements of Stokes parameters for 32 MSPs in the radio band, with a period from 2004 to 2022.
-We reprocess all data taken with the Ultra-Wideband Low receiver system, with the most up-to-date polarization calibration model to improve the measurement quality~\cite{2020PASA...37...12H}, and correct for static Faraday rotations caused by the ISM using the rotation measures provided by the Australia Telescope National Facility pulsar catalogue~\cite{Manchester:2005}.
+We reprocess all data taken with the Ultra-Wideband Low receiver system, with the most up-to-date polarization calibration model to improve the measurement quality~\cite{2020PASA...37...12H}, and correct for static Faraday rotations caused by the ISM using the rotation measures provided by the Australia Telescope National Facility pulsar catalog~\cite{Manchester:2005}.
 We then select 22 MSPs for the PPPA construction whose signal-to-noise ratio of linear polarization intensity is relatively high in the considered frequency band ($2.6-3.6\,$GHz).
 For these MSPs, we align the observation in each epoch with the PPTA template of total intensity~\cite{Zic:2023gta,Dai:2015awa}.
-We then derive the standard PA profiles, subtract them from the data, and perform a weighted average over the phase bins, to generate PA residual time series for unbiased signal estimation. (see SM at Sec.~A for details).
+We then derive the standard PA profiles, subtract them from the data, and perform a weighted average over the phase bins, to generate PA residual time series for unbiased signal estimation (see SM at Sec.~A for details).

 We then test the noise model for individual MSPs using the likelihood in Eq.~(\ref{Eq:likelihood}), with the ALDM signal turned off.
-Compared to a minimal model including only the observation error of $\Delta \PA^{\rm obs}$ and a constant deterministic residual~\cite{Liu:2021zlt}, the full noise model developed in this study shows a remarkable improvement in fitting the data for the majority of the 22 PPPA MSPs.
+To achieve this, we introduce a set of Bayes factors as a metric to assess the improvements in noise modeling by adding additional noise components one at a time to the minimal noise model, ultimately leading to the full noise model (see Table~II at Sec.~B of SM for details).
+Compared to the minimal model including only the observation error of $\Delta \PA^{\rm obs}$ and a constant deterministic residual~\cite{Liu:2021zlt}, the full noise model shows a remarkable improvement in fitting the data for the majority of the 22 PPPA MSPs.
 The most significant improvements are observed for J0437-4715, J1713+0747 and J1909-3744.
 The contribution of each new component vary greatly among different pulsars.
 The analysis suggests that the imperfect modeling of ionospheric Faraday rotation may account for the additional white noise and even red noise observed for some specific pulsars, while slow change of the ISM properties over decades could explain the observed deterministic linear and quadratic variations.
 This outcome fully demonstrates the effectiveness of incorporating new noise components in modeling the observed PA residuals in Eq.~(\ref{eq:PAmodel}).